yegor256/blog/_drafts/_tasking.md

     It's impossible to accept the risk of the entire apartment redesign failure, since its cost is too high&mdash;a few thousand dollars.
 However, it is absolutely affordable to accept a risk of a kitchen lamp installation.
-    Even if it will fall and break, we will spend a few dollars and buy a new one.
+    Even if it falls and breaks, we will spend a few dollars and buy a new one.
     We don't need to control the "lamp person"&mdash;we have a luxury to delegate and trust.

-The benefits programmers get are overlapping with our benefits.
+The benefits programmers get overlap with our benefits.
 If they are professional and motivated enough they find it effective and productive to work with micro tasks, which are always well defined and properly paid.